vb-consulting/NpgsqlRest/plugins/NpgsqlRest.CrudSource/README.md

 | `string OnConflictDoUpdateReturningUrlPattern` | `"{0}/on-conflict-do-update/returning"` | URL pattern for all "do update returning" endpoints.
 Parameter is the original URL. |
 | `Func<Routine, CrudCommandType, bool>?
 Created` | `null` | Callback function, when not null it is evaluated when Routine object is created for a certain type.
 Return true or false to disable or enable endpoints. |
 | `CommentsMode?
 CommentsMode` | `null` | Comments mode (`Ignore`, `ParseAll`, `OnlyWithHttpTag`), when not null overrides the `CommentsMode` from the main options. |

+#### Library Dependencies

+- NpgsqlRest 2.0.0

+## Contributing

+Contributions from the community are welcomed.
+Please make a pull request with a description if you wish to contribute.

+## License

+This project is licensed under the terms of the MIT license.